heroku/heroku-jvm-application-deployer/README.md

 $ mvn heroku:deploy-war
 ```

+If you have not logged in with the toolbelt (by running `heroku auth:login`) then the process will hang.

-If you do not have the toolbelt installed, then run:
+If you do not have the toolbelt installed or have not logged in, then run:

 ```
 $ HEROKU_API_KEY="xxx-xxx-xxxx" mvn heroku:deploy-war